mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 settlement by several religions including the Scanians, Vargr Church of the Chosen Ones, The
-Church of the Stellar Divinity and the Khaarkhi Cult who have established a centre for religious discussion on the planet.
+Church of the Stellar Divinity and the Khaarkhi Cult who have established a center for religious discussion on the planet.

 **Adakhem 1134 C434214-D Lo Ni 103 Im M5 V**